Herman rings of meromorphic maps with an omitted value: Introduction

 Transcendental entire functions always omit $\infty$ and at most another point in the plane.
-Analytic self-maps of the punctured plane omit two values, namely the pole and $\infty$.
-The forward orbit of an omitted value is either empty or finite in these cases.
-Though the forward orbit of an omitted value of a function in $M_o$ can be infinite, functions belonging to $M_o$ can be viewed as generalizations of above functions.
+Analytic self-maps of the punctured plane with only one essential singularity omit only one finite value, namely the pole.
 It is well-known that entire functions and analytic self-maps of the punctured plane cannot have any Herman ring, the proof of the later appearing in ~\cite{gong-1996}.
 Investigations on the role of omitted values in determining certain aspects of the dynamics of a function is initiated in~\cite{tkzheng-omitted}.
 It is seen, among other things, that in most of the cases a multiply connected Fatou component of a function with at least one omitted value ultimately lands on a Herman ring of period at least $2$.
-The current article proves that the existence of Herman rings is severely restricted whenever there is an omitted value and prove the following.
-Functions all of whose poles are multiple have no Herman ring.
-No Herman ring with period one or two exist.
-Functions with a pole which is an omitted value do not have any Herman ring.
-If a function has only a single pole then it has no Herman ring.
+The current article investigates the existence of the Herman rings of meromorphic functions with at least an omitted value.

-Is every doubly connected periodic Fatou component (of a meromorphic map) a Herman ring?
-The answer is yes when the period is one and this question is stated to be open for other periods ~\cite{bolsch99}.
-We settle this question for all maps in $M_o$ by proving that every doubly connected periodic Fatou component of such a map is a Herman ring.
+There are many different possible arrangements of a $p-$periodic cycle of Herman rings in the plane.
+To understand this we make the following definition.
+For a Herman ring $H$, we denote the Herman ring containing $f^i(H)$ by $H_i$ for each non-negative natural number $i$ throughout this article.
+Here $H_0$ stands for $H$.
+Let $B(H)$ denote the bounded component of $\widehat{\mathbb{C}} \setminus H$. \begin{definition} (\textbf{$H-$maximal nest})\\ Given a Herman ring $H$, a ring $H_j$ is called an $H-$outermost ring if $H_j$ is not contained in $B(H_i)$ for any $i, i \neq j$.
+Given an $H-$outermost ring $H_j$, the collection of rings consisting of $H_j$ and all $H_i$ such that $H_i \subset B(H_j)$ is called an $H-$maximal nest. \end{definition}